hewiefreeman/GopherGameServer/README.md

 # :milky_way: Contributions
 Contributions are open and welcomed!
 Help is needed for everything from documentation, cleaning up code, performance enhancements, client APIs and more.
 Don't forget to show your support with a :star:!

-If you want to make a client API in an unsupported language and want to know where to start and/or have any questions, feel free to [email me](mailto:dominiquedebergue@gmail.com?subject=[GitHub]%20Gopher%20Game%20Server)!
+If you want to make a client API in an unsupported language and want to know where to start and/or have any questions, feel free to open a new issue!

 Please read the following articles before submitting any contributions or filing an Issue: